codl/autoplay/README.md

 Run `sudo ./install.sh` to install and configure autoplay.
 (Note: If you change any configuration variables by editing `autoplay.py` before running `install.sh`, it won't ask you about these)

+Update the autoplay database by running `autoplay -u` or `wherever_your_rc_is/autoplay update`.
+You need to do this each time you add new songs to mpd, so that autoplay knows about them.

 Then, start autoplay either by calling autoplay directly or using the rc script.
 It will start building statistics and continuously fill your playlist.

 How it works